Top Microscopy articles

 In standard DSLRs, the optical viewfinder is used to focus.
 Then, once the shutter button has been pressed, the image is shown on the LCD display.
 This means that only the images already captured can be viewed and evaluated.
 If a camera is mounted upright on a microscope, it is very inconvenient to use an optical viewfinder.

 An optional right angle viewfinder or an optional attachable digital viewfinder makes matters slightly easier for SLR cameras.
 If the digital SLR camera is attached upright onto the microscope, then with some models of these digital viewfinders, the colour display does not point towards the microscope operator at a slight angle, as is desired, but unfortunately at an angle of about 15° upwards from the upright position.
 Only the very latest attachable digital viewfinders can be rotated or have a removable wired TFT colour display, which allows a comfortable, ergonomic work position.
-However, these digital viewfinders cost the same as a moderately priced SLR camera!
+However, these digital viewfinders (ideally with a 2.5x magnification) cost the same as a moderately priced SLR camera!

 Some digital SLR cameras, such as the Olympus E330, E410, and E510 models or the Canon EOS Mark III, are equipped with the Live View function.
 This makes it possible to check the image on the camera display before capturing the image and, where necessary, to refocus the microscope or select a different image composition.
 In the case of the Olympus E330, E410, and E510 models, it is also possible to view the moving Live View preview image with a 10x digital magnification and to focus the image precisely.
 This makes it possible to get the best possible image definition.